kwaters/halo/README.rst

 2. Implement the shaders and drawing code in Python.

-3. Implement Voronoi cell determination in javascript using Canvas2D and jQuery.
+3. Implement Voronoi cell determination in javascript using Canvas2D.

 4. Sprinkle in some WebGL.